Koloolexd2/Latitude-E5430-Hackintosh/README.md

 - And many more awesome people in the hackintosh community

 # Deployment
 To deploy this project properly, please obtain the EFI folder from this repository, edit the config.plist to generate new serial number, rom, UUID, etcetera, then save config.plist, and place the files onto the appropriate ESP EFI partition in order to boot using OpenCore bootloader and proceed with your installation of macOS.
+Put pendrive IN BACK SLOT OF LAPTOP and boot it!

 # Hardware
 - The hardware in this Machine is as follows: